 First Reconciliation and First Eucharist

 At the age of reason (age 7) baptized children prepare to celebrate the Sacraments of Reconciliation and Eucharist for the first time in January and May, respectively.
 In January we offer a communal Reconciliation service with individual Confessions.
-For more information, please visit our Sacramental Preparation page found here.
+For more information, please visit our Sacramental Preparation page.

-Here in the Diocese of Richmond 10th grade is the earliest you can receive the Sacrament of Confirmation.
+In the Diocese of Richmond, 10th grade is the earliest you can receive the Sacrament of Confirmation.
 Visit our Confirmation page for more details.

-The covenant and holy bond of marriage is a sacrament established by Jesus Christ and His Church.
+The covenant and holy bond of marriage is a Sacrament established by Jesus Christ and His Church.
 It is a lifelong union of two mature adults of faith.
 To assist couples in preparing for this most serious commitment, the diocese stipulates a six-month period of preparation.
 For marriage to take place within the Incarnation parish community, one of the parties must be a registered parishioner who regularly worships at Mass on Sundays.
 Participation in a marriage preparation program is also required, and those sessions are held periodically at Incarnation.
 For further information, contact the Parish Office.

 Considering the priesthood or the religious life?
 Here is a resource you may find helpful – Behind the Collar.
 (Diocese of Richmond)

 Anointing of the Sick

-No longer should Catholics wait until they are in danger of dying before they request this sacrament.
+Catholics should not wait until they are in danger of dying before requesting this Sacrament.
 One may celebrate the Sacrament of Anointing at the onset or during any serious illness.
 The Sacrament may also be celebrated before surgery and more than once during an illness.
 In the case of an emergency, please contact the parish office.